-Adam’s PACE is an inclusive post-secondary program and an extension of Riverside School Board’s alternative services, designed to meet the needs of students who are in their final years of schooling.
+Adam’s P.A.C.E. is an inclusive post-secondary program and an extension of Riverside School Board’s alternative services, designed to meet the needs of students who are in their final years of schooling.
 Specific learning goals are designed through a person-centered planning process to meet the needs of individual students.

 Three days a week, the students are at Champlain College where they audit a course in a discipline which appeals to them: social sciences, physical education, languages, etc. In addition, students strive to improve their functional academics, develop life skills, and learn work skills.